jessicauviovo/tiktok-my-notes/README.md

 Note the following before you test
 - Please keep the notes uploaded short - Around 200 words (I'll only be generating an audio output of about 1 min so I don't use up all my credits)
-- I'm running out of ElevenLabs API credits so don't give tooo many tries (1-5 tries should be fine for the hackathon; just want to be safe)
-- The backend server times out after 15 mins of inactivity.
-If so you will get the error: "Request timed out after 30 seconds.
+- The backend server times out after 15 mins of inactivity (because I'm on the free version).
+If so you will get the error: "Request timed out after 60 seconds.
 Please try again 🤠" Just give it a minute or two and retry

 ## Local Development Setup